 Whether this history can be overcome is another matter.
 Because Oregon, and specifically Portland, its biggest city, are not very diverse, many white people may not even begin to think about, let alone understand, the inequalities.
 A blog, “Shit White People Say to Black and Brown Folks in PDX,” details how racist Portland residents can be to people of color.
 “Most of the people who live here in Portland have never had to directly, physically and/or emotionally interact with PoC in their life cycle,” one post begins.

 As the city becomes more popular and real-estate prices rise, it is Portland’s tiny African American population that is being displaced to the far-off fringes of the city, leading to even less diversity in the city’s center.
-There are around 38,000 African Americans in the city in Portland, according to Lisa K. Bates of Portland State University; in recent years, 10,000 of those 38,000 have had to move from the center city to its fringes because of rising prices.
-The gentrification of the historically black neighborhood in central Portland, Albina, has led to conflicts between white Portlanders and long-time black residents over things like widening bicycle lanes and the construction of a new Trader Joe’s.
+There are about 38,000 African Americans in the city in Portland, according to Lisa K. Bates of Portland State University; in recent years, 10,000 of those 38,000 have had to move from the center city to its fringes because of rising prices.
+The gentrification of the historically black neighborhood in central Portland, Albina, has led to conflicts between white Portlanders and longtime black residents over things like widening bicycle lanes and the construction of a new Trader Joe’s.
 And the spate of alleged incidents at Daimler Trucks is evidence of tensions that are far less subtle.

-“Portland's tactic when it comes to race up until now, has been to ignore it,” said Zev Nicholson, an African American resident who was, until recently, the Organizing Director of the Urban League of Portland.
+“Portland’s tactic when it comes to race up until now, has been to ignore it,” says Zev Nicholson, an African American resident who was, until recently, the Organizing Director of the Urban League of Portland.
 But can it continue to do so?

 From its very beginning, Oregon was an inhospitable place for black people.
-In 1844, the provisional government of the territory passed a law banning slavery, and at the same time required any African American in Oregon leave the territory.
+In 1844, the provisional government of the territory passed a law banning slavery, and at the same time required any African American in Oregon to leave the territory.
 Any black person remaining would be flogged publicly every six months until he left.
 Five years later, another law was passed that forbade free African Americans from entering into Oregon, according to the Communities of Color report.